 Experts haven’t identified a specific culprit of nyctophobia.
 Fear, in many ways, appears to have biological and psychological roots.
 A part of the brain known as the amygdala, in particular, plays a leading role in how we categorize and process threatening situations.2 Similarly, traumatic experiences associated with the dark can perpetuate this phobia.

+Around the age of 2, many children start fearing the dark, and research shows that 73% of children experience nighttime fears.3 By this time, their imaginations are in overdrive, and scary situations may seem imminent.
 Many children age out of these fears by early elementary school.
 Even if they sometimes feel afraid, the fear doesn’t dramatically impact their well-being or functioning.
 But if symptoms seem severe–or if they continue getting worse–your child may be experiencing nyctophobia.

-Examples of a Fear of the Dark
+Examples of a Phobia of the Dark

 It’s developmentally appropriate for most children to feel nervous in the dark.
 Often, when this happens, parents find themselves in a battle at bedtime.
-But as the child matures, the fear dissipates, as they can separate imagination from reality more easily.
+But as the child matures, the fear dissipates, as they can separate their imagination from reality more easily.
 That said, some people don’t outgrow their symptoms, and that may mean they’re struggling with nyctophobia.

 Nyctophobia is a common phobia in children.
 Fear may result from an active imagination, particularly as many books and shows portray “bad things” happening in the dark.
 The fear may also occur if a child experiences a traumatic incident during nighttime.